vdelia/vdelia.github.io/_posts/2015-10-15-prime-number-sieves-with-julia.md

 ## Upper bound

-Before running a sieve, we need to determine the size of the sieve.
+Before running a sieve, we need to determine its size.
 To do this, we can apply  https://en.wikipedia.org/wiki/Prime-counting_function#Inequalities to determine an upper bound for the nth prime.